Building Retrieval Endpoints

 In this presentation, you learned how to:

-Next, we will implement RFC 7807 Problem Details for consistent error handling across both endpoints.
+Next, we will implement RFC 7807 Problem Details and custom exceptions for consistent error handling across both endpoints.